The 3rd Annual Grid Modernization Forum,

 - Design and grid modeling tools

-- Business cases and models for next-gen smart grid services
+- Transactive Energy and other models for next-gen services

-A careful balance of in-depth presentations together with ample time for networking made this Forum an ideal opportunity to learn the very latest advances and establish relationships with key executives.
+A careful balance of in-depth presentations together with ample time for networking make this Forum an ideal opportunity to learn the very latest advances and establish relationships with key executives.

-The emphasis throughout the conference was on the real-world, demonstrated potential of innovative technologies and best practices for delivering cost savings, integrating renewables, driving efficiency, and maximizing customer service flexibility.
+The emphasis throughout is on the real-world case studies and best practices for delivering cost savings, integrating renewables, driving efficiency, and maximizing customer engagement.

 Network strategies and executives at investor-owned, municipal, and rural utilities